Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Food prices, especially for healthy foods like whole grains, proteins and produce, can really strain your wallet if you’re on a fixed income.
 Inflation and supply chain issues can add to the stress of feeding you and your family.
 To deal with these challenges, the NCOA suggests that all older adults create a budget calendar.
 Here’s what you need:

-• A desk calendar or wall calendar
+- A desk calendar or wall calendar.

-• A list of all your monthly income.
+- A list of all your monthly income.
 That includes Social Security checks, income from pensions, disability benefits and SNAP payments.

-• A list of monthly expenses.
+- A list of monthly expenses.
 That includes rent, health insurance, medication copays, food, utilities and transportation costs.

 On your calendar, find the days you get income or benefit checks.
 Write down the amount of each check on the date.
 Circle the amounts.
 Next, write down your household bills on the days they’re due.
 Finally, subtract your expenses from your income to see how much you have left.

-Keeping a budget calendar will give you a clear picture of how much money you have to spend on things like eating out and clothing each month.* It also gives you a sense of financial control, which can help ease stress
+Keeping a budget calendar will give you a clear picture of how much money you have to spend on things like eating out and clothing each month.* It also gives you a sense of financial control, which can help ease stress.

-4. Ask your health plan about resources
+4. Ask your health plan about benefits

 Depending on your health plan, you may have benefits that can help ease some financial pressure.
 For instance, Aetna® offers Dual Eligible Special Needs Plans, or D-SNPs with:

-• An Extra Benefits Card with a monthly benefit amount (allowance) that can be used to purchase healthy food and select over-the-counter (OTC) health and wellness items.
+- An Extra Benefits Card with a monthly benefit amount (allowance) that can be used to purchase healthy food and select over-the-counter (OTC) health and wellness items.

-• $0 copays on all covered Part D prescriptions at in-network pharmacies
+- $0 copays on all covered Part D prescriptions at in-network pharmacies

-• A support team to help manage your care and get you the health and community services you may need
+- A support team to help manage your care and get you the health and community services you may need

-• Home-delivered meals after an inpatient hospital or skilled nursing facility stay
+- Home-delivered meals after an inpatient hospital or skilled nursing facility stay

 5. Don’t give up on easing stress